Mercuso/headpat-vr/docs/HEAD_MOUNT_ASSEMBLY.md

 - 2.5mm  Allen key

 ## Parts
+Check the complete parts list with detailed description and where to find them in the [PARTS documentation](docs/PARTS.md)

-For this step, you need the following plastic parts that can be download here: https://www.printables.com/model/992952-headpatvr-printable-parts
+For this step, you need the following plastic parts:
 - servo_mount (x2)
 - servo_mount_clip (x2)
+- servo_lever_adapter (x2)

 Fasteners:
 - M2x8 screws (x2)